-The site contains a range of existing GI and benefits from its proximity to vegetation running along the east and west boundaries, within the adjacent rear gardens of Heol-Y-Gors and along the disused railway line corridor, as indicated in Figure 01 above.
+The site contains no existing GI and is disconnected from surrounding vegetation, located in rear gardens and along grass verges, as indicated in Figure 01 above.

-The new Green Infrastructure proposed as part of the development can utilise these existing features to connect directly with the wider ecological network by introducing enhanced landscape areas and a series of GI links though the site and along its boundaries.
+The new Green Infrastructure proposed as part of the development cannot connect directly with the wider ecological network but can still play its part by introducing new landscape areas and new GI links though the site and along its boundaries.